ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 +--------------------------+-------------------------------------------------------------------------------+

-The order of execution first determines the direction of the method and the starting event using the *BoundaryType*.
+The order of execution first determines the direction of the method and the starting event using the ``BoundaryType``.
 After the starting event is determined, the filterExpression is applied in the direction requested to determine potential return values.
-Then, *skip* is applied to pass over the specified number of events, including any calculated events.
+Then, ``skip`` is applied to pass over the specified number of events, including any calculated events.
 Finally, events up to the number specified by count are returned.

 The filter expression uses OData query language.
 Most of the query language is supported.
-More information on OData Filter Expressions can be found in `Filter expressions <http://qi-docs.osisoft.com/en/latest/Filter%20Expressions/>`__
+More information about OData Filter Expressions can be found in `Filter expressions <http://qi-docs.osisoft.com/en/latest/Filter%20Expressions/>`__

-**Calculated startIndex** When the startIndex for *GetRangeValues( )* lands before, after or in-between data in the stream, and the ExactOrCalculated *boundaryType* is used the stream behavior determines whether an additional ‘calculated’ event is created and returned in the response.
+**Calculated startIndex** When the startIndex for ``GetRangeValues( )`` lands before, after, or in-between data in the stream, and the ExactOrCalculated boundaryType is used, the stream behavior determines whether an additional calculated event is created and returned in the response.

-The table below indicates when an event will be calculated and included in the *GetRangeValues( )* response for a *startIndex* before or after all data in the stream.
-(This is for FORWARD search modes):
+The table below indicates when an event will be calculated and included in the ``GetRangeValues( )`` response for a **startIndex** before or after all data in the stream.
+(This data is for FORWARD search modes):

 +--------------------------+--------------------------+------------------------------+------------------------------+
 |Stream Behavior           |Stream Behavior           |When start index is           |When start index is           |